MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 9. Choose Save to save the employee state tax information you've entered.

-Note:
+> [!NOTE]
-If you have state flat tax rates that are set up for this pay code, the resolution steps will not take effect.
+> If you have state flat tax rates that are set up for this pay code, the resolution steps will not take effect.
 To verify your state flat tax rates, click Cards, point to Payroll, and then click Pay Codes.

-Note:
+> [!NOTE]
-If you need to set up and employee exempt from paying state taxes.
-There is only exempt status for Federal, not on each state.
-We can still accomplish it with a workaround.
+> If you need to set up and employee exempt from paying state taxes, there is only exempt status for Federal, not on each state.
+We can still accomplish it with the following workaround.

 1. Click Cards, point to Payroll, click State Tax, and then select the appropriate state.